 Then he gave us some other examples of this phenomenon.
 The one that stuck in my mind was the simple Bell & Gossett Series 100, that little 1/12th HP circulator that you’ll find in so many basements.
 Run a Series 100 with the valves closed and you’ll get a temperature rise of just over 50 degrees per hour.
 Makes your mind swoon, doesn’t it?

 And consider a two-horsepower, Bell & Gossett Series 1535.
 That’s the little close-coupled, end-suction, base-mounted pump you see on so many cooling towers all across America.
+It's the one in the picture at the top of this story.
 Run that pump with the valves closed and you’ll get a temperature rise of 1,590°F per hour.